dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 ### originStrategies (🔗)

-Configuration for retrieving images from your endpoint(s)
+Collection of configuration settings for retrieving your registered images from their origin URLs.
+If your images come from multiple locations you will have multiple origin strategies.
+See the OriginStrategy topic.

 |domain|range|readonly|writeonly|